viniciusflores/Web-Test-Investment-Simulator/readme.md

 `src/main/java/suite/testNG.xml` changing the value of the name parameter 'browser'.

-To run mobile tests, Selenium will need to connect to xx, the following credentials will be used.
+To run mobile tests, Selenium will need to connect to BrowserStack, the following credentials will be used.
-In this suite, it was configured to run on a Samnsung xx and an iphone xxx.
+In this suite, it was configured to run on a Samsung Galaxy S10 and an iPhone 8 Plus.
-Where they can be changed in the directory xxxx
+Where they can be changed in the directory core.DriverFactory.
+Note that the project is easily scalable to add new browsers and smartphones.

 In addition the BrowserStack tool allows a complete monitoring of the application on the device.
 To have access to this data is necessary to access the site https://automate.browserstack.com/, with the credentials mentioned to accompany the various logs and test execution.
+User: 'sicrediinvestmentsimulator@gmail.com'
+Password : 'Sicredi2019'

 ### Project